dmitriz/aligna/examples/rules-reference.md

 - Consider structured formats like YAML or JSON for declarative configuration.

 - Layer configuration by environment (development, test, production).

+- Implement schema validation (e.g., with libraries like Joi/Zod) to catch configuration errors early in the application lifecycle.

 ## 🧪 Testing